 A topic marked by * may be covered briefly for one or more of the following reasons: it is similar to another one covered previously; it is of less importance for future development of the course material; it is relatively simple and may be given as a reading assignment; it is too advanced at the first reading.
 Please follow instructions in your class pertaining to these topics.

 Given the variety of students taking the course, it is important to ensure that every one of you has the necessary mathematical background which allows you to fully focus on the wealth of new material which you must learn in Math 210.
-That is why your instructor will administer a 50-minute diagnostic test on Wednesday of the first week of classes.
+That is why your instructor will administer a 50-minute proficiency test on Wednesday of the first week of classes.
 This test will consist of up to ten problems based on topics from basic algebra to the material of Math 180 and Math 181 which is needed for Math 210.
 It will be graded based on a simple Satisfactory/Unsatisfactory system.
-The results of the diagnostic test will not effect or in any way be counted towards your final grade for the course.
+The results of the proficiency test will not effect or in any way be counted towards your final grade for the course.
 The grade of U means that your current skills may not be sufficient to continue in Math 210 without substantial difficulties and danger to fail the course, unless you take steps to improve.
 Since the test is intended for your own evaluation, you are not required to do anything in case of a U grade.
 However, you are encouraged to talk to your instructor/advisor to discuss possible options.
-Those may include (re)taking Math 181, enrolling in the 4 week review session that runs weeks 2 through 5, enrolling in additional ESP-sections, using Math Learning Center, seeking tutoring help, etc. All these options are subject to availability.
+Those may include (re)taking Math 181, enrolling in additional ESP-sections, using Math Learning Center, seeking tutoring help, etc. All these options are subject to availability.

 As explained in the course description, your active involvement in learning is essential in order to successfully complete the course!
 A basic requirement of the course is therefore a serious commitment on your part to attend both the lectures and the problem sections.
 Attendance in the course will be taken as follows.